folkengine/RandomNameGeneratorHub/README.md

 # RandomNameGeneratorHub

-Hub for my Random Name Generator libraries written in various languages.
+Hub for Random Name Generator libraries written in various languages.

-This started as me wanting to wrap with Gradle a Java class library that I thought was cool.
-Later on, I started using it as a kind of personal kata when I started working on a programming language for the first tiem.
+This started as me wanting to wrap with Gradle a Java class library that I found of a public forum that I thought was cool.
+Later on, I started using it as a kind of personal kata when I started working on a programming language for the first time.

 ## Repositories